Raising Your FICO Score for Home buyers

 You might think that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
-In reality, the home buying process starts and ends with your finances.
-To become a homeowner, considering your credit score is a must along with the type of loan for which you'll qualify in Oil City.
+In reality, the home buying process begins with your finances.
+Putting back your money for a down payment is a good idea, but if you don't have an acceptable credit score to back it up, you could end up renting for another couple of years in Oil City until your score improves.

-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-Most people usually have a score of 600, but scores are tiered from 300 to 850.
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+Most people usually have a score of 650, but scores range from 300 to 850.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit extended to you via a mortgage loan.
-Some of the factors in reviewing your FICO score include:
+A low score is just that and often means you can't get credit.
+Some of the factors in deciding your FICO score are: